EPCCed/hpcss25/README.md

 *    If you want the program to run faster you can change the size of the smoothing filter - try reducing the value of `d` in `sharpenalg.py` from its default value d=8.
 How does the runtime vary with d?
 Can you understand this behaviour by looking at the code?

 *    The program is deliberately written very simply and the performance can easily be improved.
 For example, the values of the (very time-consuming) function `filter()` could be pre-calculated and stored in an array.
-If you do alter the code make sure that the output is still correct, e.g. by comparing the output image `sharpened.pgm` before and after your changes: they should be **identical**.
+If you alter the code make sure that the output is still correct, e.g. by comparing the output image `sharpened.pgm` before and after your changes: they should be **identical**.

   #### C example